frod0r/spotipi-homassistant/README.md

 Note: For smaller displays you might want to rearrange the weather display elements.
 If you have trouble doing that just open an issue with your idea and I'll see what I can do.
+### Differences in this fork
+* Support for more Hardware
+  * The original repo automatically installed Adafruit's fork of the hzeller/rpi-rgb-led-matrix library used to communicate with the hat, I replaced this with references to the proper documentation to enable an easy install on non-adafruit hardware as well.
+  * Added led_rgb_sequence as a configurable option.
+Some not all panels control their leds via RGB, mine for example uses GBR, if colors look weird on yours chances are, you have a different sequence of R G and B.
+* Added a weather display using OpenWeatherMap for when no music is playing
+* Removed the local flask control and replaced with a mqtt module that registers as a Homeassistant Lamp
+  * In the future I plan to modularize this so you can use whatever you want, but for now Homeassistant it is.
+* Added error display to show what is wrong, when something goes wrong.
+* Originally I included some fixes here that since then are now also present in the original repo, although in some cases implemented in a different way, like the upgrade to python3, or reducing the amount of requests to the Spotify API

 ### Getting Started
 * Create a new application within the [Spotify developer dashboard](https://developer.spotify.com/dashboard/applications) <br />
 * Edit the settings of the application within the dashboard.